 Content marketing is helping top online retailers own more traffic to increase brand awareness and to get more customers than ever before.
 So creating blog content for your website can help grow your business.
 One way to drive sudden spikes in search traffic is to do “content freshness.”
 What’s that?
 It’s when you remove outdated content, add fresh new details, and republish the content on your blog.

 By occasionally covering newsworthy stories on your store’s blog, you can drive high volumes of traffic back to your website.
-You can also jump on trending hashtags on Twitter to share your newsworthy article to get more Twitter followers and social media engagement.
+You can also jump on trending hashtags on X (formerly Twitter) to share your newsworthy article to get more followers and social media engagement.

 One of the most interesting elements of Google Trends is how you can find niche topics by region.
 When it comes to advertising, we often target an audience based on their country.
-There are 325 million people in the United States alone.
+With 334 million people in the United States alone, web search habits and interests can differ significantly across states.
 Surely the audience in New York isn’t the same as the audience in Louisiana.
 So let’s break down what these two states think about gold earrings.